 30% Solar Investment Tax Credit Extended Through 2019

-What the loss of the Investment Tax Credit (ITC) would have meant to homeowners is that the cost of installing residential rooftop solar energy production systems would have increased to the point that buying and owning solar would have been much less affordable.
-This may have benefitted the electric utilities and their investors, as it would have insured continued enslavement of their residential customers, and continued profitability from utility rate increases.
+What the loss of the Investment Tax Credit (ITC) would have meant to homeowners is that the cost of installing residential rooftop solar energy systems would have increased to the point that buying and owning solar would have been much less affordable.
+This may have benefited the electric utilities and their investors, as it would have ensured continued enslavement of their residential customers, and continued profitability from utility rate increases.
 Commercial solar applications were to remain eligible for favorable tax treatment, including ITC and depreciation.
-For homeowners, however, desiring to own their own solar generation systems, the tax savings were scheduled to go away at the end of 2016.
+For homeowners, however, desiring to own their own solar energy generation systems, the tax savings were scheduled to go away at the end of 2016.

 Established by the Energy Policy Act of 2005, the investment tax credit provides a tax credit of 30 percent of the value of solar projects.
 Annual solar installations have grown by at a compound rate of 76 percent since the act was implemented in 2006.
 Under the newly revised law, the 30 percent solar tax credit will extend through 2019 and then decline gradually to 10 percent in 2022.
 After 2022 the credit will be eliminated for residential solar installations but will continue at 10 percent for commercial applications.

 Certain utility companies and large scale solar industry investors actually lobbied congress to let the ITC incentive expire for residential customers.
 At the same time, however, these industry groups asked congress to further subsidize the commercial side of the business.